PhilippHee/CoinpaprikaAPI-ESP8266/README.md

 - querying the Coinpaprika API depending on the selected coins
 - output of the coin information via the serial monitor

-The information of the coin is retrieved in the function `getTickerInfo()`, e.g.:
+The information of a coin is retrieved in the function `getTickerInfo()`, e.g.:
 ```
 CPTickerResponse ticker = getTickerInfo("btc-bitcoin");
 ```